 2. Maintain Mobility

 Most seniors want to retain physical function as they age.
 Exercise builds muscle and stamina and increases flexibility and balance.
 It can also reduce some forms of arthritis that make it harder to move around.
 All of these functions help seniors move around easier while lowering their risk of slip and fall accidents.
-If your aging loved one has limited mobility and needs help maintaining a regular exercise routine, consider hiring a Lemon Grove caregiver.
+If your aging loved one has limited mobility and needs help maintaining a regular exercise routine, consider hiring a San Diego caregiver.

 3. Reduce Blood Glucose Levels